- Applications open: Monday 1 March 2021

-- Grant recommendations: Council will consider in July 2020
+- Grant recommendations: Council will consider in June/July 2021

 Organisations may apply for more than one project across the two streams to the maximum amount of the stream.
 A separate application form must be submitted for each project.